Two-Person Bargaining when the Disagreement Point is Private Information: Applications to Bargaining Theory

+The symmetry axiom requires that the solution $\mu (\Gamma )$ of a symmetric bargaining problem $\Gamma $ is symmetric (see for example, \citealp{HS72}; \citealp{WE92}).

-Suppose that two players with equal bargaining power call in a mediator to resolve their conflict.
-Axioms reflect the principles that the mediator should use to determine the solution.\footnote{ There is growing literature on the study of conflict resolution in international relations from a mechanism design perspective; for example, see \cite{HMS15}.
-They show that the mediator who aims to minimize the ex ante probability of conflict can strictly improve on unmediated communication, and can be equally effective as an arbitrator with the same objective.} If the problem is symmetric, the solution should be symmetric.
-Theorem 1 implies that, for symmetric linear problems, symmetry and efficiency lead to an (essentially) unique solution.
-Since symmetric problems play such a crucial role in axiomatizations, we believe that Corollary 2 will also prove to be relevant for asymmetric problems with incomplete information.
+Suppose that two players have equal bargaining power and that $\Gamma $ is a symmetric bargaining problem with $f$ having full support.
+Theorem 1 implies that, if $\partial U$ is linear, symmetry and efficiency lead to an (essentially) unique solution.
+For example, if $A=\{a_{0},a_{1},a_{2}\}$, the solution must be $\mu (t)=\frac{1}{2}a_{1}+\frac{1}{2}a_{2}$ for all $t$ .
+(Note that this symmetric solution is individually rational).
+Since symmetric problems play a crucial role in axiomatizations, we believe that Corollary \ref{Co:3} will also prove to be relevant for asymmetric problems with incomplete information.

-\begin{cor} For any symmetric linear problem with $f$ having full support, if a mechanism is symmetric and efficient, then it is interim equivalent to a 50/50 lottery over the players' most preferred alternatives. \end{cor}
+\begin{cor} Let $\Gamma $ be a symmetric, linear bargaining problem with $f$ having full support.
+If $\mu $ is a symmetric and efficient mechanism, then $ \mu $ is interim equivalent to a 50/50 lottery over the players' most preferred alternatives. \end{cor}